 Basically, if it’s linked with Belgium, I may well discover it and write about it.

 I hope you enjoy the site and enjoy reading my posts.
-Feel free to register for automatic updates to the blog by completing the box right down below.
+Feel free to register for automatic updates to the blog by completing the box on the right, (below the list of comments).
 This will mean you are automatically informed by email every time a new post appears.

-And you can always contact me by sending me a comment on this page or one of the posts.
-Or dropping me a private message using the box below.
+And you can always contact me by sending me a comment on this page or one of the posts by using the box below.